 (See also Overview of Hemolytic Anemia.)

-The prevalence of Hb C in blacks in the US is about 2 to 3%.
+The prevalence of hemoglobin (Hb) C in blacks in the US is about 2 to 3%.
 Heterozygotes are asymptomatic.
-Homozyotes have chronic hemolytic anemia and splenomegaly and symptoms consistent with anemia.
+Homozyotes usually have a mild chronic hemolytic anemia and splenomegaly and symptoms consistent with anemia.
 Cholelithiasis is the most common complication, and splenic sequestration is possible.